VirtualBrightPlayz/EXILEDRoundMods/README.md

 Default: 9, 3, 0, 16, 17

+### rm_rng.noinfect

+Description: The classes (by number) NOT used for the mod CLASSINFECT.

+Type: List

+Default: 7

 ### rm_max_mods

 Description: The maximum amount of mods used at a time.
 Can be overridden via RA commands.